- Theatre

 Optional expenses

-You will be offered a week’s training in Stage Combat leading to Actors Combat Theatrical Training (ACTT) standard-level exam.
+Additional training: Students will be offered a week’s training in Stage Combat leading to Actors Combat Theatrical Training (ACTT) Standard-level exam.
 Opportunities for advanced training may also be available to students.
-These are extra-curricular courses so additional charges apply.
+As these are extracurricular courses, additional charges apply.

 Terms and conditions